 Aaron got his drivers licence at the age of 16 but it didn’t affect his preference to two wheels over four.
-He’s pretty much always on one of his eight bikes.
-Why eight?
-Well, he has more but they aren’t built up yet…he believes in every bike for every occasion.
-From Newfoundland by way of every province in between, Aaron has been in Victoria since the mid aughts of this century.
+He’s managed to keep his personal bike collection at 5…he believes in every bike for every occasion.
+Hailing from Newfoundland by way of every province in between, Aaron has been in Victoria over a decade and at Recyclistas for over 4 of them.
 His accent comes out more when a beer in his hand, which tends to be of the IPA nature, the “hoppier” the better he says.
-He’s left handed and isn’t shy to complain about “this right-handed world” whilst also getting in some quality film and music conversation.
+He’s left handed and quiet but appreciates a good discussion about music or film.

 Jawn graduated Winterborne Bicycle Institute in 2007 and then moved from the Toronto burbs to Victoria in 2008 to pursue the bike life, riding and fixing em, after getting the biking bug while on a otesha bike tour.
 He earned his calf grease chainrings first at Coastal Cycles, then took a detour to Nanaimo where he helped to start Hub City Cycles Community Co-op, and then back to Victoria where he is living the dream at Recyclistas.
 Believe it or not, he only has two bikes, but the polo bike is the most beautiful rainbow unicorn bike evarrrr!
 Jawn likes smelling great, wearing colourful nail polish, winning at board games, slaying at bike polo, eating pizza, shooting arrows, hugging, organizing shit, wordpress, hanging with Eddard his guitar.

-The newest member of the Recyclistas team (in 2016), Camas had the brilliant idea to become a bike mechanic only months after dropping a small fortune on a military history (and environmental studies) degree at UVic.
-After googling, “how to become a bike mechanic,” she spent another (albeit much smaller) fortune attending the Quadra Island Bike School, where she spent one glorious month sitting on a beach and learning the trade.
-In May 2016, Camas landed the job as service writer at Recyclistas where she continues the learning process, hoping one day to master the craft.
+Camas started working at Recyclistas in 2016 after attending the Quadra Island Bike School, where she spent one glorious month sitting on a beach and learning the trade.
 Some of her favourite things: blueberry season, really short americanos, talking about the Vietnam War, cake (the food AND the band), torrential rain storms, a perfect avocado, whiskey, and drive through car washes.
-Her one and only bike is a little Swiss Villager, but it’s so good she has little motivation to build another.
+She has two bikes, a little Swiss Villager and a Gardin touring bike (for adventures).